Linear-depth quantum circuits for multiqubit controlled gates: Computational experiments

 As predicted by the theory and demonstrated by the numerical results shown in Fig.~\ref{fig:experiment}, the quantum circuit depth of the LDD algorithm increases much more slowly with the number of qubits than that of previous methods.
 For $C^{n}X$, the LDD method yields a longer quantum circuit depth than the other methods for small $n$ until the break-even point at $n=6$.
 Afterwards, the quantum circuit depth is shallower than the other methods.
 Similarly, for $C^{n}U$, the LDD method yields a longer quantum circuit depth than the multiplexer until the break-even point at $n=6$.
 Beyond this point, the quantum circuit depth is shallower than the other methods.
-Consequently, the LDD method begins to produce higher probability than the other methods after the break-even point.
-The experimental results confirms that the quantum circuit depth reduction achieved by our work can help achieving more accurate executions of quantum algorithms on NISQ devices.
+Consequently, the LDD method begins to produce higher probability than those of the other methods after the break-even point.
+The proof-of-principle experiments confirm that the quantum circuit depth reduction achieved by our work can help achieve more accurate executions of quantum algorithms on NISQ devices.